StructuralMike/MMMM/readme.md

 enemizer:
   - If enemies are shuffled, enemy health cannot be hard or expert.
+  - If enemies are shuffled, enemy drop logic is set to "none"

 entrance:
   - If NOT entrance, take any caves are off.